Angas96/automatedPostgres/README.md

 ./createContainer.sh
 ```

-if container was already build once and just needs to be started again use which ensures that the cronjobs are started aswell
+if container was already build once and just needs to be started again use
 ```bash
 ./startDocker.sh
 ```